Last updated: April 28, 2026

 How are primary directions different from secondary progressions and solar arc?

 All three are rate-based predictive techniques, but the rates differ.
 Primary directions use the sky's diurnal rotation (1° of right ascension ≈ 1 year).
 Secondary progressions use the symbolic equivalence of one ephemeris day per year.
 Solar arc applies the Sun's yearly motion uniformly to every body.
-Primaries are the most precise and the most birth-time-sensitive of the three.
+Primaries are highly birth-time-sensitive, especially for directions involving the angles.

 What is the Naibod key, and why is it our default?